 When he worked at Texas Instruments, Dr. Yoram Solomon was dubbed "the great innovator."
 He holds 22 patents in the US and worldwide.
 He is the inventor of penveu, InterHome, and the driving force behind the creation of USB 3 and mobile Wi-Fi.

 Yoram can often be found speaking in different venues, from University Graduate business schools to Rotary Clubs, the Association for Strategic Planning National Conference, DEMO, and many more.
 He is an engaging speaker who was said to make people think afterwards.
 He is a professional member of the National Speakers Association.

 Dr. Solomon published 8 books: "Cause of Death: Political Correctness," "Culture starts with YOU, not your boss!", "Un-Kill Creativity", "Blueprints for the Next Big Thing", "Bowling with a Crystal Ball (two editions)," "Business Plan through Investors' Eyes", "From Startup to Maturity," and "Worst Diet Ever."
-He authored numerous articles, many of them published at the biggest innovation website, Innovation Excellence, and his blog on this website.
+He authored numerous articles, many of them published at Inc. Magazine, Innovation Excellence, and his blog on this website.

 community and boards